shnarazk/mios/README.md

 #### > Release Note

+##### 1.1.2

+* fix a bug in DIMACS CNF parser; only single space between literals were accepted

+This would be the last version based on [MiniSat 1.14](https://github.com/shnarazk/minisat114/).

 ##### 1.1.1

 * tiny changes on the output format
 * tiny changes on random variable decision rate
 * update REDAME.md with a figure on a benchmark run sequentially; the old ones were multi-threaded and got very inaccurate numbers.

-This would be the last version based on [MiniSat 1.14](https://github.com/shnarazk/minisat114/).

 ##### 1.1.0